-The respondents gave no indication that they would use their CRP land to produce trees, hunting grounds, or recreation.
-Seventy percent or more indicate that it is not likely that they will use their land for these purposes.
+Respondents gave no indication they would use their CRP land to produce trees, hunting grounds, or recreation.
+Seventy percent or more indicate that it is not likely they will use their land for these purposes.
 There are, however, some differences in preferences depending on the district of the respondent.
-In particular, only 8 percent of the respondents say it is very likely that they will use their land for forestry, but 17 percent in the Northern District suggest that they will grow trees (Table 7).
+In particular, only 8 percent of the respondents say it is likely they will use their land for forestry, but 17 percent in the Northern District suggest they will grow trees (Table 7).
 Many of the respondents that have no intention of extending their CRP contracts at the current rate are from the Northern District.
 Thus, the respondents that indicate it is likely they would plant trees if given the opportunity are quite possibly looking at preparing their land for fiber production in the future.